Affordable housing, green spaces, regeneration and an hour's train journey into London makes Northampton an ideal place to buy a home.

 You can also venture into the Oxfordshire countryside to see the ancestral home of George Washington.
 Explore the Tudor and Georgian Sulgrave Manor and take a moment to walk around its gardens and grounds.

-Visit the Northampton Museum and Art Gallery to learn about local history and see its large shoe collection.
+Visit the Northampton Museum and Art Gallery to learn about local history and see its impressive shoe collection.
 For theatre, head to The Deco or the Royal & Derngate.
 Productions include music, plays, pantomimes and live bands.

 Food and drink: Combine a love of history and food at The Church Restaurant.
-Set in a 12th-century listed building, this restaurant offers up a historical environment in which to enjoy a meal.
+Set in a 12th-century listed building, this restaurant offers up a historical environment in which to enjoy a traditional home-cooked meal.

 Shopping: Grosvenor Centre and Market Walk service residents with popular high-street retailers.
 Other major shopping roads include Abington Street.